ifelulu/PathFinder-Refactored/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.# PathFinder-Refactored
+See the `LICENSE` file for details.